Asthma Friendly Schools Mini-Grant Program

 Review the following documents before submitting the online application:

 Each grant recipient will be asked to complete an Outcomes Report for each project selected.
 Review the Outcomes Report while planning your project to ensure the questions can be answered when you complete your project.

 We ask that all documents, PowerPoint Presentations, and materials you create to support your project be shared with the MDH Asthma Program.
 These materials, with your permission, may be shared with other mini-grant applicants as examples for their projects.

 Confirmation and Notification

-An MDH Asthma Staff member will contact you to set up a time to discuss your online application and gather any additional information that may be needed.
-We review the applications as they are received.
-MDH staff will contact you again after your application has been reviewed regarding the funding decision.
-Final payment is sent only after MDH receives all invoices, receipts, completed Outcome Report form and Data Requests for each project(s) and your interview has been completed.
+MDH will contact you to set up a time to discuss your online application.
+Final payment is sent only after MDH receives all invoices, receipts, completed Outcomes Report and Data Requests for each project(s).

 MDH Asthma Program staff are available to provide information and project support as needed.
 For assistance, contact Susan Ross by email at firstname.lastname@example.org or phone 651-201-5629.